Smile.dk

-Smile.dk (sometimes written SMiLE.dk or Smile-dk, pronounced Smile D-K) or Smile is a Swedish Eurodance group with Veronica Almqvist as the only current member.
+Smile.dk (sometimes written SMiLE.dk or Smile-dk, pronounced Smile D-K) or Smile is a Swedish Eurodance act with Veronica Almqvist as the only current member.
 The band is known for several songs featured in music video games, such as Dance Dance Revolution.
 They have regularly appeared on Dancemania since its tenth issue.
 Smile.dk has been one of the most featured acts in the Dancemania series, along with the likes of Captain Jack and E-Rotic.

 History

+1998–2003: Smile, Future Girls, and Golden Sky

 Veronica Almqvist and Nina Boquist first formed as Smile, and released their first album Smile in 1998.
 All songs were written and produced by Robert Uhlmann and Robin Rex.
 The first single from the album, "Butterfly", was licensed by Konami and featured in the first release of Dance Dance Revolution, a popular dance video game.
-The second single from the album, "Boys", pays homage to Sabrina Salerno's hit "Boys (Summertime Love)".
-The album was later re-released with new artwork and bonus tracks in Japan, where it was certified gold for 100,000 copies shipped to stores.
+The second single from the album, "Boys", interpolates Sabrina Salerno's hit "Boys (Summertime Love)".
+The group was marketed as Smile.dk in Japan, where the album was certified gold for 100,000 copies shipped to stores.

-After the release of Smile, Boquist left the band to start a solo career and was replaced by Malin Kernby.
-During this time, the band name was changed from Smile to Smile.dk, as they were being marketed in Denmark.
-They released two studio albums under this line-up, Future Girls in 2000 and Golden Sky in 2002.
+After the release of Smile, Boquist left the group to start a solo career and was replaced by Malin Kernby.
+Their first studio album release under this line-up was Future Girls in 2000, in which they maintained the group name Smile in Europe, but were marketed as Smile.dk throughout most of Asia.
+The final album release under this line-up was Golden Sky in 2002, which was released solely in Japan as Smile.dk.
+From this point on, the group would use this moniker exclusively.

 In 2005, according to their manager, Smile.dk had begun a hiatus due to both Almqvist and Kernby getting married; Kernby with a child on the way.
 However, he did not believe that Smile.dk would become defunct, which proved correct with their return, albeit without Kernby.